Understand Yarn Count in 60 Seconds: 21s–40s T-Shirt Fabric Quality

 • may feel less rugged for heavy-duty wear

 Practical fix: If you want 40s but hate sheerness, don’t “downgrade count.”
+Increase GSM or adjust knit density and finishing.

-Quick Comparison Table (For Sourcing Decisions)
+Quick Comparison Table (For OEM Sourcing Decisions)

 Yarn Count (cotton Ne) Handfeel & Look Common Risks Best Use

-20s–24s thicker, casual roughness if low-grade yarn uniforms, heavy basics
+21s–24s thicker, casual roughness if low-grade yarn uniforms, heavy basics

 26s–32s balanced, reliable “average” premium feel most brand core tees